hatarakris/Data-Analyst-Portfolio-Projects/README.md

 ## Data Projects:
 ### [Most Recommended Title According to MyAnimeList](https://github.com/hatarakris/Data-Projects/blob/main/anime_EDA.ipynb)
-This is my first ever project using scraped data from myanimelist.net that I downloaded from kaggle.
-To get started on my first project, I thought that I should use a dataset that I am passionate about, or at least interested in, which is anime.
-This project contains some data cleaning and wrangling using Pandas, and simple visualizations using Seaborn.
+**Description**: This project analysed anime titles from the 1920s to early 2024 that are recorded in myanimelist.net website in which users can review, rate, and recommend titles.
+The dataset contains said metrics and other data such as aired date, producers, licensors, studio, source type, genres, themes, and demographics.
+This project aimed to determine what is the most recommended title based on most recommended categories and gain other insights from visualizations.

+**Skills**: Data Cleaning, Data Wrangling, Data Visualization.

+**Tools**: Pandas, Matplotlib, Seaborn.

 ### [Airlines EDA](https://github.com/hatarakris/Data-Projects/blob/main/airlines.ipynb)
-In this project, I explored flight data from popular airlines in India and find out whether there are any differences in ticket prices according to flight class, departure city, etc. I used Seaborn to make simple visualizations and gain some insights from the data.
+**Description**: This project analysed flight data from popular airlines in India and aimed to examine the differences in ticket price based on different airlines, flight class, flight duration, etc.

+**Skills**: Data Analysis, Data Visualization.

+**Tools**: Pandas, Matplotlib, Seaborn.

 ### [Covid-19 Data Exploration](https://github.com/hatarakris/Data-Projects/blob/main/covid-data-exploration.sql)
+**Description**: This project used dataset that contains Covid-19 cases around the world from 2020 to 2021.
+In this project we explored total deaths and vaccinations per day, total deaths and vaccinations percentage, etc.

+**Skills**: Aggregate Functions, Joins, Common Table Expression, Views, Converting Data Types, Temp Table.

+**Tools**: DBeaver, SQLite.

 ### [British Airways Review](https://public.tableau.com/app/profile/kristoforus.nugrahanto/viz/BritishAirwaysReview_17299539842700/Dashboard1?publish=yes)
+**Description**: This Tableau project analysed British Airways review data and made an interactive dashboard out of it.
+The dashboard contains parameters, geographical data, average by month, and average by aircraft model.

+**Skills**: Data Visualization, Parameters.

+**Tools**: Tableau.